The Little Æolian Harp Page

 Harmonics

 Tune a string to middle c and it will sound middle c when plucked or bowed.
 Middle c (in this example) is the 'fundamental'.
-Although difficult to distinguish, other pitches are also heard.
-They are the harmonics and give tone to the pitch.
-Tone (the harmonic content of the sound) enables the ear to differentiate between the lute and the violin.
+Although less predominant, other pitches are also heard.
+The strongest harmonic is an octave above the fundamental.
+It can often be heard floating an octave above singing groups.
+The other harmonics are more subtle and give tone to the sound.
+Tone (the harmonic content of the sound) enables the ear to differentiate between the flute and the violin.
+The flute is a very pure tone with very few harmonics while the violin has many.

-The harmonics always appear in a pattern.
+The harmonics always occur in a pattern.
 The first harmonic is an octave above the fundamental; the second is an octave and a fifth above; the third harmonic is two octaves above.
-Then two octaves and a third, a fifth, a seventh.
+Then two octaves and a third, a fifth, a flattened seventh.
 Then three octaves and a second, third and on and on.
 If the string is tuned to c, the harmonics are c, c, g, c, e, g, b flat, c, d, e, etc.

 When wind blows across strings it is not the fundamental that is heard, but one of the harmonics.
+I can't tell you how or why, but that is what happens.
+The same phenomenon can be heard when telephone wires sing in a strong wind.

 Which harmonic is heard depends on wind intensity and the physics of the string; it's tension, density, length, pitch.